-- Other necessary commands and utilities are run as LocalSystem only if: - They are normally executed by accounts trusted in your Windows SCM configuration, or - They are saved in paths recorded in Oracle keys or IBM MQ keys in the Windows registry.
+• Other necessary commands and utilities are run as LocalSystem only if:

+- \circ $\;$ They are normally executed by accounts trusted in your Windows SCM configuration, or - They are saved in paths recorded in Oracle keys or IBM MQ keys in the Windows registry. - Specifically for java.exe commands, the PerformOracleJavaAuditScan preference is enabled and the java.exe being considered is digitally signed.